mopidy/mopidy/docs/installation/raspberrypi.rst

    <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
    for instructions.

+   You'll need to enable SSH if you are not connecting a monitor and a keyboard.
+   As of the November 2016 release, Raspbian has the SSH server disabled by default.
+SSH can be enabled by placing a file named 'ssh', without any extension, onto the boot partition of the SD card.

 #.
 If you connect a monitor and a keyboard, you'll see that the Pi boots right
    into the ``raspi-config`` tool.

-   If you boot with only a network cable connected, you need to enable SSH first by creating a ``ssh`` file (can be blank) on the ``boot`` partition.
-As of December 2016, SSH is disabled on default for security reasons.

-   Next, you'll have to find the IP address of the Pi yourself, e.g. by looking in the client list on your router/DHCP server.
+   If you boot with only a network cable connected, you'll have to find the IP address of the Pi yourself, e.g. by looking in the client list on your router/DHCP server.
 When you have found the Pi's IP address, you can SSH to the IP address and login with the user ``pi`` and password ``raspberry``.
    Once logged in, run ``sudo raspi-config`` to start the config tool as the ``root`` user.

 #.
 Use the ``raspi-config`` tool to setup the basics of your Pi.
 You might want
    to do one or more of the following: